-Let us compare two bug reports: the summary that Christopher Aillon initially gave for his problem was "Heidi Klum doesn't like being compared to the cache."
-In contrast, Guillaume Filion chose to describe essentially the same issue as "The URL of the image is showed instead of the image."
+Let us compare two bug reports: one by Christopher Aillon and one by Guillaume Filion.
+The summary that Christopher Aillon initially gave for his problem was 'Heidi Klum doesn't like being compared to the cache'.
+In contrast, Guillaume Filion chose to describe the same issue as 'The URL of the image is showed instead of the image.'
 While Filion's summary was more informative, Aillon's had a humorous twist.